Yet Again: Music video

 A music video for "Yet Again," directed by Emily Kai Bock was released on September 27, 2012.
 The video begins with an ice skater practicing in an empty ice rink.
 The ice skater then breaks through the ice and winds up in a lake.
 She then walks through a carnival and through a forest in order to get back to her home.
 The video ends with the skater freaking out.

 According to Bock, the skater was meant to be "symbolic of adolescence and the failure to learn a performance or role."

 Reception

 Upon the single's release Pitchfork Media awarded the song "Best New Track", stating "With the Droste-led "Yet Again", [Grizzly Bear] suggest an arena-sized side of their ever-expanding sonic arsenal.
 Droste's vocal, soft and intimate as ever, suggests an affinity with the broad emotional palette of former touring partner Thom Yorke."
 Consequence of Sound described the track as a "more aggressive cut" than the band's previous single, "Sleeping Ute".

-Rolling Stone Magazine named the song the 29th best song of 2012.
+Rolling Stone named the song the 29th best song of 2012.